American V: A Hundred Highways

-American V: A Hundred Highways is a posthumously released studio album by Johnny Cash.
+American V: A Hundred Highways is a posthumously released studio album by American singer-songwriter Johnny Cash.
 It was released on July 4, 2006, by American Recordings.
 As the title implies, it is the fifth entry in Cash's American series.
 Like its predecessors, the album is produced by Rick Rubin.
 It was Cash's first No. 1 album in 37 years.
 It was certified Gold on August 18, 2006, by the RIAA.

 Background

 As with the other albums in the American series, the album includes covers and originals.
-The originals on this album are "I Came to Believe" and "Like the 309", the latter of which was the last song Cash wrote before passing away in 2003.
+The originals on this album are "I Came to Believe" and "Like the 309", the latter of which was the last song Cash wrote before his death in 2003.
 Recorded on August 21, 2003, "Like the 309" was the next-to-last song Cash ever recorded; the last being "Engine One-Forty-Three" which was produced by John Carter Cash and released on the 2004 compilation album The Unbroken Circle: The Musical Heritage of the Carter Family.
 The album takes its name from a lyric on the track "Love's Been Good to Me" by Rod McKuen.